Marijuana, Facts & Fiction

 Scientists believe that marijuana can be especially harmful to the lungs because users often inhale the unfiltered smoke deeply and hold it in their lungs as long as possible.
 Therefore, the smoke is in contact with lung tissues for long periods of time, which irritates the lungs and damages the way they work.

 Marijuana smoke contains some of the same ingredients in tobacco smoke that can cause emphysema and cancer.
-In addition, many marijuana users also smoke cigarettes; the combined effects of smoking these two substances create an increased health risk.
-“Burnout” is a term first used by marijuana smokers themselves to describe the effect of prolonged use.
-Young people who smoke marijuana heavily over long periods of time can become dull, slow-moving, and inattentive.
+In addition, many users also smoke cigarettes; the combined effects of smoking these two substances create an increased health risk.
+“Burnout” is a term first used by smokers themselves to describe the impact of prolonged use.
+Young people who smoke heavily over long periods of time can become dull, slow-moving, and inattentive.
 These “burned-out” users are sometimes so unaware of their surroundings that they do not respond when friends speak to them, and they do not realize they have a problem.

-How Marijuana Affects the Mind
+How It Affects the Mind

 Signs of Marijuana Abuse

-Some noticeable signs of Marijuana abuse include:
+Some noticeable signs of abuse include:

 - Lack of concentration and coordination.